-Cash held by the Corporation decreased by approximately \$11,000 as a result of accounts receivable amounts that were due at the year end.
-The Net OPEB Liability and Net Pension Liability, included in long-term liabilities, decreased by approximately \$38,000 primarily due to new actuarial valuations of the West Virginia PERS and Retirement Health Benefit Trust Fund.
-Deferred Outflows and Deferred Inflows increased due to changes in the actuarial valuations as well.
+Cash held by the Corporation decreased by approximately \$49,000 as a result of accounts receivable amounts due at the end of the year.
+The Net OPEB Liability and Net Pension Liability, included in long-term liabilities, decreased by approximately \$36,000 primarily due to new actuarial valuations of the West Virginia PERS and Retirement Health Benefit Trust Fund.
+Deferred Outflows decreased and Deferred Inflows increased due to the new actuarial valuations.